GunioRobot/RunScript-codaplugin/readme.markdown

 Run Script
 ==========

-A Panic Coda Plugin to Execute a Python, Ruby, Perl or PHP Script from the Editor Window.
+A Panic Coda Plugin to Execute a Bash, Perl, PHP, Python or Ruby Script from the Editor Window.
 Sends STDOUT and STDERR messages to a new editor window.

 Licensing
 ---------